t-gappy/transformer_for_chatbot_chainer/README.md

   - sentencepiece tokenizer's vocab file
 - ./dataset/piece_frequency.txt
   - token frequency file
-  - one line contains the frequency of the token in the same line in .vocab file
+  - one line contains the frequency of the token in the same line with .vocab file
-    - if the token "hello" appear 300 times, "300" is in the "hello line".
+    - if the token "hello" appears 300 times, "300" is in the "hello line".
-    - if you set the "augmentation" arg to True in TransformerConfig class, you should take some step like "calculate expected value".
+    - if you set the "augmentation" arg to True in TransformerConfig class, you should take some steps like "calculate expected value".

 # Reference
 - [Attention Is All You Need](https://arxiv.org/abs/1706.03762)